datkumar/code-journal/src/content/concepts/dsa/algorithms/sorting-searching/02-bubble-sort.md

     Go comparing two adjacent elements till the end of working array:

         If the second element smaller than first:
-            Swap the two
+            Swap the two.

-    Update working array as one less element from right
+    Update working array as one less element from right.

 ```